ianmorgan/graph-store/docs/standards.md

 * "fatal" : true

-If this key is set and has the value true the error is considered fatal and there is no point in retrying.
-If not present we assume a value if false.
+If present and has the value true the error is considered fatal and there is no point in retrying.
+If not present assume a value of false.

 * "code" : "ERR123"

-This is the convention for including an agreed error code with the message
+This is the convention for including an agreed error code with the message.

 * "stackTrace" : "<<dump of internal call stack as multiline string>>"